orbitsdev/lucyapp/WORKFLOW.md

-# Lucky Betting App Workflow
+# LuckyBet App Workflow

-This document outlines the complete flow of processes in the Lucky Betting App, from user login to betting operations and administrative functions.
+This document outlines the complete flow of processes in the LuckyBet App, from user login to betting operations and administrative functions.

 ## 1. User Authentication Flow